JUDSYS/v1Spec/judsys-spec.md

   1. `MERCOSU` for the Southern Common Market, Mercosur in Spanish and Mercosul in Portuguese.
   1. `UNASU` for the Union of South American Nations, UNSAUR in Spanish and UNASUL in Portuguese.
   1. `NAFTA` for the North American Free Trade Agreement.
-  1. `HOAX` for URSAL - União das Repúblicas Socialistas da America Latina.
+  1. `HOAX` for URSAL - União das Repúblicas Socialistas da America Latina. (just a joke, non-normative)

 ## Certificate chains